JoseManuelCaballero/code-challenges/README.md

 > 2. Run the command npm install.
 > 3. Run the command npm run test.

+## How to use?
+It doesn't resolve to the main branch, create another branch first.
+For example: JCaballero-Solved

 ## Exercises

 ### 1. FizzBuzz